 Gobble, gobble!
 Nope, it’s not Thanksgiving.
 We’re talking turkey necks, a classic sign of aging.
 Though they are mainly caused by the natural aging process and exposure to the sun, genetics and other factors also play a role.
-As we get older, the skin on the neck becomes drier, thinner and less elastic.
-Simultaneously, our muscles along the front of the neck tend to stretch out and become more lax.
+As we get older, the skin on the neck becomes drier, thinner, and less elastic.
+Simultaneously, our muscles along the front of the neck tend to stretch out and become laxer.
 Those who are also overweight are more susceptible to turkey necks – any excess weight can migrate from the facial tissue into the lower jaw and under the chin, which all works together to create a turkey neck.

 Let’s Talk Turkey